This recipe falls under the “Sunday Dinner” category. Wait. Is there a such a category?

 Once the bacon is nice and crisp, remove it from the pan and set it aside for sprinkling on the finished dish.
 Since the pan is dirty, there’s no reason not to saute the onions in the bacon fat that’s left.
 There’s not much (since it was precooked), so go for it- it will add more flavor.

 Now it’s time to start filling the slow cooker.
-Layer carrots (cut into 1 to 2-inch slices), sauteed onions, chopped celery, green beans (if using frozen, like I was, wait and add them the last 30 minutes), and skinned chicken.
+Layer carrots (cut into 1 to 2-inch slices), sauteed onions, green beans (if using frozen, like I was, wait and add them the last hour), and skinned chicken.
 I always skin the chicken before putting it in the slow cooker because, well, it comes out rubbery and gross.
 Sorry- it had to be said.

 Then lay quartered potatoes on top of the chicken.
 Mix together chicken broth and some spices and pour over the layers in the cooker.
 Finally here’s the part where you cover the pot and let it cook away.